A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 7. Visible Pipe Damage

-You can watch any exposed pipes in your home for any signs of serious damage.
+You can watch any exposed pipes in your home for any signs of severe damage.
 These pipes can be more susceptible to further damage than those inside the wall or underground.

 Once you spot the damaged plumbing line, you can either attempt to mend it or call a plumber for help.